Published here is a compilation of relevant data and statistics from companies that have participated in the Circulytics assessments to date.

 Change in score between Circulytics versions

 Figure 8.
-Change in score between Circulytics versions.
-The shaded area shows the spread between the biggest increase and decrease in scores, while the bar represents the average change of all companies within each theme or category.
-N=24.
-This graph aims to capture the initial trends of companies that completed both Circulytics assessments, and is not based on a representative sample size.
+Average change in score between the two reporting cycles.
+The chart represents the average change in score within each theme or category.
+N=35.
+This graph aims to capture the trends of companies that completed a Ciruclytics assessment in the two most recent reporting cycles (October 2020 to August 2021 and October 2021 to August 2022), and is not based on a representative sample size.

-Circulytics can benefit companies by stimulating the tracking of circular economy related company-level data and generating insights that inform design, procurement, and strategic decision making.
-As such, as companies continue to repeat the Circulytics assessment on an annual basis, we expect continued progress as decisions regarding changes to linear economic systems begin to take effect.
+As the circular economy starts to feature in mandatory reporting for companies in Europe, more companies can benefit by stimulating the tracking of circular economy related company-level data and generating insights that inform design, procurement, and strategic decision making.
+Thus, as companies continue to repeat the Circulytics assessment on an annual basis, data availability is likely to improve, and we expect continued progress as decisions regarding changes to linear economic systems begin to take effect.